 Get the Legal Advice You Need

 You shouldn't be burdened with injury expenses because of the irresponsible acts of another person.
 If you've recently experienced an auto collision or a personal injury incident, and now have lower back pain, get the medical help you need.
-Then contact the legal team at Samples Ames Law Firm to assist with your case and protect your interests.
+Then contact the experienced car accident attorneys at Samples Ames Law Firm to assist with your case and protect your interests.

 Our experienced personal injury lawyers will investigate what happened and, if appropriate, fight for your fair recovery of medical expenses, lost income, out-of-pocket costs, physical pain and emotional suffering, and other damages.